Merkoba/Hue/README.md

 "max_typing_inactivity"
 >After the last typing signal has being received, it will stop showing the typing status after this amount of time.

-"unfocus_delay"
->When this amount of time after the application has been onfucused, the application will be considered onfocus and will receive notifications like sound notifications on new messages.
-This window of time is to avoid missing notifications if the application was onfocused about the same time a message had arrived and was not seen.

 ## The following reside in config.secret.json

 "youtube_api_key"